Watson's Mill: Ann Crosby Currier

 Watson's Mill is supposedly haunted by the ghost of Ann Crosby Currier, the second wife of Joseph Currier.
 Born in 1841, Ann was the daughter of a successful hotel owner and grew up along with seven siblings, in the village of Caldwell, New York.
 In 1861, Ann was married to Joseph Merrill Currier, at that time a co-owner of the Mill.

 On Monday, March 11, 1861, 6 weeks into the marriage, coinciding with the return from Joseph and Ann's honeymoon, Currier and Dickinson held a small party to celebrate their first successful year of operation.
 While making their way through the congestion of moving equipment and machinery, tragedy struck.
 Ann's crinoline and dress became caught in one of the turbine shafts on the second floor of the Mill and she was flung against a pillar and killed instantly.
 Following this tragedy, Joseph immediately lost all interest in the Mill and eventually sold his shares to his partner Dickinson.

 Since that time, there have been numerous unconfirmed sightings of Ann's ghost in Watson's Mill, causing the site to be often considered among Ottawa's haunted buildings.
 Watson's Mill currently runs a number of events promoting the haunted nature of the building including the Terrifying Tales at Twilight and visits by the Haunted Ottawa and Paranormal Society.

+Ann's grave is now located in Beechwood Cemetery in Ottawa, where it was moved from a cemetery north of the Rideau River, at the request of her husband.